TheRealRaeed/raeedchat.js/README.md

 RaeedChat API lets you connect to RaeedChat systems and grow your bot!
 This is a library managed by the official RaeedChat team to use our api!

+**THIS IS NOT FOR DISCORD BOTS ITS FOR RAEEDCHAT BOTS**

+Tokens must be requested by emailing me at webdevraeed@gmail.com

 ## Usage

 Here is a example of a way to use this package